 Unfortunately, turning this on or off did not change the problem we are having with Booker.
 In fact, I have no idea what this setting does.

-Booker’s lack of follow-through about issues like this completely baffle me.
+Booker’s lack of follow-through about issues like this completely baffles me.

 I called Booker customer service for any updates and nobody knows anything.
 I am not surprised.
 I keep giving Booker opportunities to show me they are capable of doing better, but they haven’t figured out how yet.